Hungary's Orban: better relations with Sweden needed before NATO membership

-BUDAPEST, May 23 (Reuters) - Political relations between Hungary and Sweden must improve before the Nordic state's bid for NATO membership is approved, Hungarian prime minister Viktor Orban said at the Qatar Economic Forum on Tuesday.
+BUDAPEST, May 23 (Reuters) - Relations between Hungary and Sweden must improve before the Nordic state's bid for NATO membership is approved, Hungarian Prime Minister Viktor Orban said at the Qatar Economic Forum on Tuesday.

+Sweden and its neighbour Finland asked to join the NATO military alliance last year following Russia's invasion of Ukraine.

+But Sweden's application has been held up by Turkey and Hungary, with Budapest citing grievances over Swedish criticism of Orban's record on democracy and the rule of law.

 "The political relations between Hungary and Sweden are awfully wrong," he said.
 "We don't want to import conflicts into NATO."